UMich-TAD-Lab/Extracting-SPM12values/README.md

 - $ addpath(genpath(‘PATH TO SPM12’))
 - $ cd /PATH FOR NO SCALP IMAGING DATA DIRECTORY
 - $ spm fmri
-- NOTE: chane the file paths based on what version of SPM you are using and where you are getting the Level 2
+- NOTE: change the file paths based on what version of SPM you are using and where you are getting the Level 2

 ## Step 2: Open MarsBaR
 1. Click on Toolbox menu and select marsbar